Mental Health First Aid

 Course dates for 2020

-There are 12 places available and the cost is £300 per delegate.
-We also offer an early bird discount of £75.00 for delegates booking and paying for their place two months prior to the course starting.
+The cost will be £300 per delegate and we will offer an early bird discount of £75.00 for delegates booking and paying for their place two months prior to the course starting.